 The Energy and Water Balance component requires the rate of transpiration from the photosynthesis module, due to the tight coupling between water loss through transpiration and CO_2 uptake by leaves.
-Transpiration (Section B.2.4) is subsequently combined with other evaporative fluxes, namely of intercepted water (evaporation from intercepted skin reservoir, Figure 2, Section B.2.3), and from the soil surface (soil evaporation, Section B.2.5), including snow sublimation (Section B.2.7), to arrive at total evapotranspiration and latent heat flux.
-Latent heat flux is constrained by the available net radiative energy input, which the model computes separately for the vegetation canopy and the soil (Section B.2.6).
-Sensible heat flux.
-The model uses incoming shortwave (solar) and longwave (thermal) radiation as input, but simulates both outgoing radiation components internally, using information on the albedo of the soil background and vegetation (Section B.2.8).
+Transpiration (Section B.3.4) is subsequently combined with other evaporative fluxes, namely of intercepted water (evaporation from intercepted skin reservoir, Figure 3, Section B.3.3), and from the soil surface (soil evaporation, Section B.3.5), including snow sublimation (Section B.3.7), to arrive at total evapotranspiration and latent heat flux.
+Latent heat flux is constrained by the available net radiative energy input, which the model computes separately for the vegetation canopy and the soil (Section B.3.6).
+Sensible heat flux is computed from the assumption of energy closure from net radiation, latent and soil heat flux.
+The model uses incoming shortwave (solar) and longwave (thermal) radiation as input, but simulates both outgoing radiation components internally, using information on the albedo of the soil background and vegetation (Section B.3.8).